Albacore/albacore/README.md

 how to construct the command-line/expression to run, can be done in the constructor (`Cmd#initialize`), rather than when executing it.

+### Usage of csprojfiles

+    desc "Check the difference between the filesystem and the files referenced in a csproj" csprojfiles do |f|
+		# Files to ignore
+		# for instance if you have source control specific files that are not supposed to be in the project
+    	f.ignore_files = [/.*\.srccontrol/]
+    	f.project = "src/MyMvcSite/MyMvcSite.csproj"
+  	end

+When you run this task it will report any differences between the filesystem and the csproj file.

+Why is this important?
+It's important to know what resources will be deployed.
+For instance if you have added an image.
+If you forgot to include the image in the .csproj, it will show up while developing but not when you do a web deployment (i.e. a release).

+It could also be that you have deleted a file, but forgotten to save the project when you send your latest commit to source control&hellip;

+How do you use it?
+The best way is to have it on a CI server in order to get a notification whenever it detects deviations.

+The task will fail with a message and rake will return with an non zero exit code.
+For instance if a file is missing from csproj and another from the filesystem:

+    - Files in src/MyMvcSite/MyMvcSite.csproj but not on filesystem: file_missing_on_filesystem.cshtml
+    + Files not in src/MyMvcSite/MyMvcSite.csproj but on filesystem: file_missing_in_csproj.png

 ## Links

  * http://guides.rubygems.org/make-your-own-gem/